TrellixVulnTeam/swahilipython_SCMU/Doc/library/runpy.rst

    Note that this manipulation of :mod:`sys` is not thread-safe.
 Other threads may see the partially initialised module, as well as the altered list of arguments.
-It is recommended that the :mod:`sys` module be left alone when invoking this function from threaded code.
+It is recommended that the :mod:`sys` module be left alone when invoking this function kutoka threaded code.

    .. seealso::
-      The :option:`-m` option offering equivalent functionality from the command line.
+      The :option:`-m` option offering equivalent functionality kutoka the command line.

    .. versionchanged:: 3.1